Sjeiti/ronvalstarnl/src/data/markdown/post_memory-and-speed-performance-of-different-namespace-patterns.md

   header: ill_cova.jpg
   categories: code, JavaScript
   tags: performance, memory, speed
-  metaKeyword: namespace
-  metaTitle: Memory and performance of different namespace patterns
-  metaDescription: Recently I worked on a large codebase with a recurring namespace pattern that was very inefficient.
+  description: Recently I worked on a large codebase with a recurring namespace pattern that was very inefficient.
 I decided to test memory and speed of the alternatives.
 -->

 # Memory and speed performance of different namespace patterns